Rahel-Temesgen/Rahel-Temesgen/README.md

 Let's connect and build something amazing together!

-**You can reach me at:**
+**You can reach me at:**  Email: racheltemesgen13716@gmail.com and Linkedin: Rahel Temesgen
-Email: racheltemesgen13716@gmail.com
-Linkedin: Rahel Temesgen

 <!--
 **Rahel-Temesgen/Rahel-Temesgen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.